Still have questions? Drop us a line!

 You have questions, we have answers!

-For more information regarding this exciting move to a statewide library catalog system, please read the fact sheet below.
+For more information regarding our statewide library catalog system, please read the fact sheet below.

 Still have questions?
 Reach out to us via the contact form on the left column.
 We look forward to seeing you at the library.

 ALC is an acronym for the Alaska Library Catalog.
 FNSB Public Libraries joined this consortium, or group of Alaskan libraries, in order to provide Fairbanks library users with a combined catalog and the ability to request materials from all over the state.

 This consortium catalog includes items from 92% of libraries in Alaska.
 There will be over 80 libraries included in this joint catalog.

 From the user standpoint, this catalog provides some very cool advantages.
 Users can have access to over 6 million items, and select from materials they might not have known about otherwise because they will show up in a search.
 Another benefit is that users can place holds themselves, saving them the trouble of having to fill out an interlibrary loan form at Reference.

 FNSB Public Libraries received an invitation to join in late 2017 that would coincide with UAF’s migration to the consortium.
 Since FNSB libraries were in an existing consortium agreement with UAF for its Integrated Library System that was ending June 30, 2018, it made sense to move to the ALC with UAF in order to continue receiving the cost saving benefits of belonging to a consortium.